NRA Responds To Sheriff Israel: ‘No..You Were The One That Didn’t PROTECT These Children’

 “You are not standing up for them until you say, ‘I want less weapons.'”

-Sheriff Israel’s comments gained a standing ovation from the crowd and this received a response from the NRA.
+Sheriff Israel’s comments gained a standing ovation from the crowd but received a less enthused response from the NRA.
 The organization took to Twitter to make their voice loud and clear.
 The NRA said it was the sheriff himself who failed the children and not the NRA.
 They pointed out that it was actually the sheriff’s job to save and protect the school, but he failed at it.

 Gun activists also supported the NRA’s stance and are now protesting, asking for Sheriff Israel to resign.
-According to The Hill, a report was filed saying the police stationed during the school shooting “failed to go in” as the shooter killed 17 kids in the premise.
-There were reportedly limited action from the police and NRA supporters used this to point the fingers on Sheriff Israel.
+According to The Hill, a report was filed saying the police stationed during the school shooting “failed to go in” as the shooter killed 17 kids in the premises.
+There was reportedly limited action from the police, and NRA supporters are using this to put the blame on Sheriff Israel.

 “You are NOT standing up for these students.” – Sheriff Israel to @NRA spokeswoman.